 - if you have 20,000 files and directories the metadata space requirement should be no more than 16.5 * 20,000 * 2 = 660,000 KiB = 645 MiB

 - if you have 40 million files and directories the metadata space requirement should be no more than 16.5 * 40,000,000 * 2 = 1,320,000,000 KiB = 1.23 TiB

 So why isn’t 5% a good assumption?
 What I am tending to see is that average file size on a general purpose NAS is around 5MB rather than the default assumption of 1MB or lower.

 So it’s more important to have a conservative estimate of your filecount (and directory count) than it is to know your capacity.

-The corollary for me is that budget conscious customers are more likely to be able to afford to buy enough SSDs to host their metadata, because we may be talking 1% rather than 5%, but if you do end up with extra SSD space then you can always use that for Easy Tier.
+The corollary for me is that budget conscious customers are more likely to be able to afford to buy enough SSDs to host their metadata, because we may be talking 1% rather than 5%.

 Note: When designing SSD RAID sets for metadata, SONAS/V7000U/gpfs will want to mirror the metadata across two volumes, so ideally those volumes should be on different RAID sets.

 Because of the big difference between the 16.5 * formula and the 5% to 10% guideline I’d be keen to get additional validation of the formula from other real users of Storwize V7000 Unified or SONAS (or maybe even general gpfs users).
 Let me know what you are seeing on your own systems out there.
 Thanks.